OpenNebula/addon-storpool/docs/volumecare.md

 ## Usage

-Set the _VC_POLICY_ variable in the VM's _USER_TEMPLATE_ with the corresponding volumecare policy.
+Set the _VC_POLICY_ variable in the VM's _USER_TEMPLATE_ with the corresponding VolumeCare policy.
-To disable the volumecare delete the _VC_POLICY_ variable from the VM's _USER_TEMPLATE_(or set to an empty string).
+To disable the VolumeCare delete the _VC_POLICY_ variable from the VM's _USER_TEMPLATE_(or set to an empty string).

-For the optional tagging for QOS policy enforcing set the _SP_QOSCLASS_ variable in the VM's _USER_TEMPLATE_ with the name of the defined QOS class in StorPool.
-Optionally, to improve the management of the QOS set the _DEFAULT_QOSCLASS_ variable in addon-storpoolrc to the desired value.
-For further datails see [qosclass.md](qosclass.md).
+For the optional tagging for QoS policy enforcing set the _SP_QOSCLASS_ variable in the VM's _USER_TEMPLATE_ with the name of the defined QOS class in StorPool.
+For further details see [qosclass.md](qosclass.md).

 ## Troubleshooting